 These are small, bandage-like patches that contain the topical pain-relieving medication lidocaine, which can be directly applied to painful skin to temporarily relieve the pain.

 These patches have a high concentration of an extract of chilli peppers (capsaicin) that can be used to relieve pain.
 Before applying it, your doctor may apply a numbing medication on the affected area.
 Single application decreases pain for some people for up to three months.
 After 3 months, it can be applied again.

 Certain anti-seizure medications can lessen the pain of postherpetic neuralgia.
 These medications help to stabilise abnormal electrical activity in your nervous system caused by injured nerves.
 It can cause side effects like drowsiness, unclear thinking, unsteadiness and swelling in the feet.

 Pain doctors often prescribe antidepressants for postherpetic neuralgia in smaller doses than they do for depression alone.

 Common side effects of these medications include drowsiness, dry mouth, lightheadedness and weight gain.

 Steroids are injected into the spine (intrathecal or epidural) for postherpetic neuralgia.
 A low risk of serious side effects, including meningitis, has been associated with their use.

-Painex Clinic Pune has the best team of pain specialist doctors who can treat postherpetic neuralgia with medication, non-surgical interventional treatment and many more modalities.
+Painex Clinic Pune has the best team of Best Pain Specialist Doctors who can treat postherpetic neuralgia with medication, Non-Surgical interventional treatment and many more modalities.